datastax/dsbulk/manual/settings.md

 See [java.text.DecimalFormat](https://docs.oracle.com/javase/8/docs/api/java/text/DecimalFormat.html) for details about the pattern syntax to use.

-The default pattern is `#,###.##`.
-This format recognizes almost every input, with an optional, localized thousands separator, and a localized decimal separator.
-It also recognizes an optional exponent.
-When used with locale `en_US`, the following inputs are all valid when parsing: `1234`, `1,234`, `1234.5678`, `1,234.5678`, `1,234.5678E2`.

-Beware that, when unloading / formatting, rounding may be necessary and could incur in precision loss.
-You can specify the rounding strategy to apply, see `roundingStrategy` below.

-In addition to the pattern specified here, DSBulk will always recognize Java's numeric notation as valid input, both decimal and hexadecimal.
-Thus, regardless of the pattern being used, the following examples are always correctly parsed:

-- Decimal notation: `1.234e+56`
-- Hexadecimal notation: `0x1.fffP+1023`
+Most inputs are recognized: optional localized thousands separator, localized decimal separator, or optional exponent.
+Using locale `en_US`, `1234`, `1,234`, `1234.5678`, `1,234.5678` and `1,234.5678E2` are all valid.
+For unloading and formatting, rounding may occur and cause precision loss.
+See `codec.formatNumbers` and `codec.roundingStrategy`.

 Default: **"#,###.##"**.

 #### --codec.overflowStrategy _&lt;string&gt;_

-The overflow strategy to use when converting from `String` to CQL numeric types.

-"Overflow" should be understood here in 3 possible ways:
+This setting can mean one of three possibilities:

-- The value is out of the target CQL type's range.
-For example, trying to convert 128 to a CQL `tinyint` results in overflow, as the maximum value for such type is 127.
+- The value is outside the range of the target CQL type.
+For example, trying to convert 128 to a CQL `tinyint` (max value of 127) results in overflow.
 - The value is decimal, but the target CQL type is integral.
 For example, trying to convert 123.45 to a CQL `int` results in overflow.
 - The value's precision is too large for the target CQL type.
-For example, trying to insert 0.1234567890123456789 into a CQL `double` results in overflow as there are too many significant digits to fit in a 64-bit double.
+For example, trying to insert 0.1234567890123456789 into a CQL `double` results in overflow, because there are too many significant digits to fit in a 64-bit double.

 Valid choices:

 - `REJECT`: overflows are considered errors and the data is rejected.
 This is the default value.
 - `TRUNCATE`: the data is truncated to fit in the target CQL type.
-The truncation algorithm is similar to the narrowing primitive conversion defined in section 5.1.3 of The Java Language Specification, with the following exceptions:
+The truncation algorithm is similar to the narrowing primitive conversion defined in The Java Language Specification, Section 5.1.3, with the following exceptions:
     - If the value is too big or too small, it is rounded up or down to the maximum or minimum value allowed, rather than truncated at bit level.
 For example, 128 would be rounded down to 127 to fit in a byte, whereas Java would have truncated the exceeding bits and converted to -127 instead.
     - If the value is decimal, but the target CQL type is integral, it is first rounded to an integral using the defined rounding strategy, then narrowed to fit into the target type.

-Beware that `TRUNCATE` may result in precision loss and should be used with caution.
+This can result in precision loss and should be used with caution.

-Note: this setting only applies for loading, when parsing numeric inputs; it does not apply for unloading, since formatting never results in any of the overflow situations outlined above (but it may involve rounding – see `roundingStrategy`).
+Only applicable for loading, when parsing numeric inputs; it does not apply for unloading, since formatting never results in overflow.

 Default: **"REJECT"**.